horker/import-csv2/README.md

 This is a PowerShell module to import CSV files.
 Compared to the built-in `Import-Csv` cmdlet, it offers the following advantages:

 - Flexible parsing options: specifying delimiter/escaping/quoting characters, allowing comments, skipping blank lines, ignoring quotes, and trimming spaces
-- Various output data format: a `PSObject` sequence, a `DataTable`, an `OrderedDictionary`, and mapping to a .NET class
+- Various output data format: a sequence of `PSObject`s, a `DataTable`, an `OrderedDictionary`, and mapping to a .NET class
 - Type conversion of fields

-This module is a wrapper of [CsvHelper](https://joshclose.github.io/CsvHelper/), a well-known .NET library for reading and writing CSV files.
+This module is built on top of [CsvHelper](https://joshclose.github.io/CsvHelper/), a well-known .NET library for reading and writing CSV files.

+This module is implemented in C# for performance.

 ## Installation